soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/investigate-malicious-email-that-was-delivered.md

 ms.assetid: 8f54cd33-4af7-4d1b-b800-68f8818e5b2a
 ms.collection:
 - M365-security-compliance
-description: "Learn how to use Threat Intelligence to find and investigate malicious email."
+description: "Learn how to use Threat investigation and response to find and investigate malicious email."
 ---

-# Find and investigate malicious email that was delivered (Office 365 Threat Intelligence)
+# Find and investigate malicious email that was delivered (Office 365 Threat investigation and response)

-[Office 365 Threat Intelligence](office-365-ti.md) enables you to investigate activities that put your users at risk and take action to protect your organization.
+[Office 365 Threat investigation and response capabilities](office-365-ti.md) enable you to investigate activities that put your users at risk and take action to protect your organization.
 For example, if you are part of your organization's security team, you can find and investigate suspicious email messages that were delivered to your users.
 You can do this by using [Threat Explorer](get-started-with-ti.md#threat-explorer).

 > [!IMPORTANT]
 > Beginning in February 2019 and rolling out over the next several months, Office 365 Threat Intelligence is becoming Office 365 Advanced Threat Protection Plan 2, with additional threat protection capabilities.
 To learn more, see [Office 365 Advanced Threat Protection plans and pricing](https://products.office.com/exchange/advance-threat-protection) and the [Office 365 Advanced Threat Protection Service Description](https://docs.microsoft.com/office365/servicedescriptions/office-365-advanced-threat-protection-service-description).